ffplayout/ffplayout/README.md

 Installation
 -----
-- install ffmpeg, ffprobe and a buffer tool
+- install ffmpeg, ffprobe (and ffplay if you need the preview mode)
 - copy, or symlink, ffplayout.py to **/usr/local/bin/**
 - copy, or symlink, ffplayout.conf to **/etc/ffplayout/**
 - create folder with correct permissions for logging (check config)